-A site graph $m: M \to \mathcal{M}$ is a pre-model of a collection C of nuggets $n_i: N_i \to \mathcal{M}$ iff, for all i, the arrow n_i factors through m.
+A site graph $m: M \to \mathcal{M}$ is a pre-model of a collection C of nuggets $n_i: N_i \to \mathcal{M}$ iff, for all i, the arrow $n_i$ factors through m.
 In words, M is a graph, itself typed by the meta-model, which types all of the nuggets; indeed, M can be thought of as a summary statement of the collection C of nuggets.
 We refer to the pair (C, M) as a model.

-Note that a given collection of nuggets may be assigned many different pre-models and that this choice affects how those nuggets are to be interpreted: the import of any particular choice is that it identifies which nodes in one nugget correspond to those in another.
-In the above example, we have a node labelled as 'EGFR'; but that label does not exist in the formalism so, if we have a second nugget which also speaks of the same agent 'EGFR', we need a way to say that these two nodes are the same.
-The pre-model gives us precisely this possibility: the two agents are mapped to the same node of M, i.e. nodes of M provide labels/names for the nodes of nuggets.
-This means that two different pre-models, M_1 and M_2 , for the same collection C of nuggets can have completely different meanings; in particular, C and \mathcal{M} provide two (uninteresting) extremes with interesting cases lying in between.
-In general, the two components of a model evolve together as we add more and more information; we discuss this briefly in section 2.6
+Note that a given collection of nuggets may be assigned many different pre-models.
+The import of any particular choice is that it identifies which nodes in one nugget correspond to those in another: in the above example, we have a node labelled as 'EGFR'; but that label does not exist in the formalism so, if we have a second nugget which also speaks of the same agent 'EGFR', we need a way to say that these two nodes are the same.
+The pre-model gives us precisely this possibility: the two agents are mapped to the same node of M, i.e. nodes of M provide labels/names for the nodes of nuggets can have completely different pre-models, $M_1$ and $M_2$ , for the same collection C of nuggets can have completely different meanings; in particular, C and $\mathcal{M}$ provide two (uninteresting) extremes with interesting cases lying in between.
+In general, the two components of a model evolve together as we add more and more information; we discuss this briefly in section 2.6.

 Let us note here that the necessity of a pre-model partially arises in order to enforce minimal semantic coherence in our formal framework.
 If we had semantic annotations that uniquely identify agents, we could potentially use them-instead of a pre-model-to solve the above cross-nugget identification problem.
 However, we have chosen to take a different approach so as to provide a more flexible notion of agent: in a general site graph-and, in particular, in a pre-model-the aa attribute of a residue may be assigned a set of one-letter codes in order to express the fact that an agent represents, in general, a neighbourhood in sequence space rather than a unique sequence.
-This flexibility affords us the possibility of organizing knowledge about minor variants of a protein using a single agent; this (rather prosaically) pre-empts the need to define, and name, lots of tedious variants but, more to the point, matches everyday practice in biology where, for example, (wild-type) 'Ras{WT}' and (mutant) 'Ras{G12V}' are both thought of as being 'Ras'-they just differ in one or two small, although possibly very significant, ways.
-This notion of model is therefore our first step towards a full semantic layer for our knowledge representation scheme: semantic annotations will be made at the level of pre-models, not individual nuggets, so as to minimize the amount of needed annotation and, more importantly, to ease the maintenance of semantic coherence across the entire current collection of nuggets.
+This flexibility affords us the possibility of organizing knowledge about minor variants of a protein using a single agent; this (rather prosaically) pre-empts the need to define, and name, lots of tedious variants but, more to the point, matches everyday practice in biology where, for example, (wild-type) 'RasWT' and (mutant) 'RasG12V' are both thought of as being 'Ras'-they just differ in one or two small, although possibly very significant, ways.

+As such, the notion of model is our first step towards a full semantic layer for our knowledge representation scheme: all semantic annotations will be made at the level of pre-models, not individual nuggets, so as to minimize the amount of needed annotation and, more importantly, to ease the maintenance of semantic coherence across the entire current collection of nuggets.
 It should be noted that this approach to grounding differs from more traditional approaches, such as that used by BioPAX [8], which insist upon each formal entity corresponding to a unique physical entity.
-Indeed, our approach is, by design, particularly attuned to the representation of signalling networks and, as such, is less constrained than BioPAX which, as a framework of far broader applicability, has to bear a far stronger semantic burden.
+Indeed, our approach is, by design, particularly attuned to the needs of representing signalling networks and, as such, is less constrained than BioPAX which, as a framework of far broader applicability, has to bear a far stronger semantic burden.